The Plasma Simulation Code: A modern particle-in-cell code with load-balancing and GPU support: Parallelization and load balancing

-From the data we presented here, it is clear that the overhead of using many patches per process remains insignificant as long as the patch size is not made unreasonably small.
+From the data we presented here, it is clear that the overhead of using many patches per process remains quite small as long as the patch size is not made unreasonably small.